 Preliminary hearing reset for man who shot at, shot by police

 Feb.
-28—The case against a man who eluded police, then fired shots at them before being shot himself was reset for a preliminary hearing next month.
+29—LONDON — The case against a man who eluded police, then fired shots at them before being shot himself was reset for a preliminary hearing next month.

 Dylan Scott Southerland, 31, of Keavy, was scheduled to appear in Laurel District Court on Tuesday.